JacobGrisham/Star-Wars-Front-End-Web-App-using-Flask/README.md

 ## 💡Lessons Learned
 - Wireframing and Prototyping in AdobeXD
 - Mobile-first design
-- SVG code in-line within HTML
+- SVG code in-line within HTML (and when to use src file reference instead)
+- SVG in place of heavy CSS
 - Advanced CSS properties
 - Deploying a Flask application on Heroku